Energy in France

 The natural gas market in France has the same structure as that of the electricity market, with one actor that delivers energy (in this case, the GRDF) and about a dozen suppliers operating in a competitive market.

 The Gaz Réseau Distribution France is responsible for operating the natural gas delivery network infrastructure throughout much of France.
 A subsidiary of Engie (formerly GDF Suez), it has two primary missions:

 - To deliver a safe and secure gas supply to its customers.

 - To maintain the distribution system (GRDF is the system operator, but does not actually own the network).

-You can find out more about GRDF in our profile page.
+You can find out more about GRDF on our dedicated page.

 Engie (GDF Suez)

 Engie, formerly known as GDF Suez, is the historic supplier for natural gas throughout most of France.
 The company changed its name in 2015.
 Engie sells the regulated rate for gas through the name brand GDF Suez.
 As is the case with electricity, many alternate suppliers offer lower rates than the regulated tariffs.